RyotaMurohoshi/LinqAlias/README.md

 # LinqAlias

-LinqAlias provides aliases of some `LINQ to Objects` methods.
+`LinqAlias` provides aliases of some `LINQ to Objects` methods.

+`LinqAlias` helps C# beginner who has other programming language experience.

 # Why LinqAlias?

-C# has LINQ to Objects that is great Collection methods.
+C# has `LINQ to Objects` that is great Collection methods.

-But, if you have any other programming language experience, you may feel that LINQ method names strange.
+But, if you have any other programming language experience, you may feel that LINQ method names are strange.

 For example,

 * `Where` method description is `Filters a sequence of values based on a predicate.`.
 In other programming language, this method called as `Filter`.
 * `Select` method description is `Projects each element of a sequence into a new form.`.
 In other programming language, this method called as `Map`.

-LinqAlias provides aliases of some `LINQ to Objects` methods.
-LinqAlias helps C# beginner with method aliases.
-Please do not use LinqAlias after you become familiar LINQ to Objects, Select, Where and others.
+`LinqAlias` provides aliases of some `LINQ to Objects` methods. `LinqAlias` helps C# beginner with method aliases.
+Please stop using `LinqAlias` after you become familiar LINQ to Objects, Select, Where and others.

 # Alias List